halifecik/interestCalculator/README.md

 ### 📜 Project Overview

-**Profit Calculator** is a simple yet powerful CLI program written in C that simulates compound investment growth over a specified period.
+**Interest Calculator** is a simple yet powerful CLI program written in C that simulates compound investment growth over a specified period.
 It accounts for both interest (growth) and inflation (devaluation) and outputs a clean `.csv` dataset along with a visual chart.
 It’s ideal for analyzing financial plans!